SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Evaluation

-After fuzzing each of the 158 services with the above parameters, \systemname{} reported 11 potential issues, summarized in Table~\ref{tab:algo_result}.
-All performance issues are identified in the ONOS SDN controller.
+After fuzzing each of the 157 services with the above parameters, \systemname{} reported 11 potential issues, summarized in Table~\ref{tab:algo_result}.
 We manually analyze these 11 reports and find that 10 are true positives (which we name V1--V10) while one is a false positive (named F1).
 Out of the 10 true positives, 9 of these are truly {\em stateful} performance issues; i.e., they require a non-empty of sequence of events to set up a vulnerable state before the issue can be triggered.
 Only V8 can be triggered with a single event.
-We manually inspect F1 and identify that it relies on an automatically synthesized type-based event generator for \texttt{ControlMessageEvent}, which does not take into account some constraints and produces an invalid event (e.g. the maximum allowable size of a control-message list is exceeded); therefore, the issue cannot be triggered using OpenFlow messages. \footnote{We qualitatively confirm that many of these issues manifest in {\em proactive} SDN, and not merely reactive SDN with a controller setting up rules for every flow arrival.
-This makes them potentially serious in production.} We also verify that all performance issues can be triggered regardless of the implementation of the storage layer in ONOS.
+We manually inspect F1 and identify that it relies on an automatically synthesized type-based event generator for \texttt{ControlMessageEvent}, which does not take into account some constraints and produces an invalid event (e.g. the maximum allowable size of a control-message list is exceeded); therefore, the issue cannot be triggered using OpenFlow messages.
+We also verify that all performance issues can be triggered regardless of the implementation of the storage layer in ONOS.

-\mypara{Validation/Replay} For each reported issue, we use Mininet to manually reconstruct the issue.
-We successfully replicated 9 issues in the emulated network.\footnote{We are not able to replicate V4 due to the another bug triggered by the emulator \Section\ref{sec:evaluation:case-study}). }
+\myparagraph{Validation/Replay.} For each reported issue, we use Mininet to manually reconstruct the issue.
+We successfully replicated 9 issues in the emulated network.\footnote{We are not able to replicate V4 due to the another bug triggered by the emulator (Case Study 2). }

-\mypara{Responsible disclosure} In the spirit of responsible disclosure, we have notified the ONOS developers and presented them with concrete end-to-end traces to reproduce our reported issues.
-We are currently in discussions to verify the impact to their deployments.
-We have not identified any performance issues in OpenDaylight so we did not contact the OpenDaylight developers.
+\myparagraph{Responsible disclosure.} We have notified the ONOS developers and presented them with concrete end-to-end traces to reproduce our reported issues.